Editorial Style Guide

 T

 Telephone numbers: Use the form 619-594-5200 without parentheses for the area code.
 (AP Stylebook) Do not use periods instead of hyphens.
-Always include the area code as it is needed for all local dialing in San Diego County.
+Include the area code, even for SDSU telephones.

 Theater, theatre: Use the American spelling of theater unless Theatre is part of a proper name or program.
-At SDSU this includes the School of Theatre, Television, and Film, the Mainstage Theatre, the Don Powell Theatre, the Little Theatre, the Cal Coast Credit Union Open Air Theatre, the Conrad Prebys Aztec Student Union Theatre and all of the undergraduate and graduate theatre degree programs.
+At SDSU this includes the School of Theatre, Television, and Film, the Main Stage Theatre, the Bernstein Theatre, the Cal Coast Credit Union Open Air Theatre, the Conrad Prebys Aztec Student Union Theatre and all of the undergraduate and graduate theatre degree programs.

 Titles: See Composition titles; Course titles; Job titles; Names and titles.